History of Latvia: War of Independence

-On May 22, 1919 Riga was recaptured by Freikorps and White Terror against any suspected Soviet sympathizers began.
-The same time Estonian Army including the North Latvian Brigade loyal to Ulmanis government starts a major offensive against the Soviets in north Latvia.
+On May 22, 1919, the German Freikorps under the overall command of the German Major-General Rüdiger von der Goltz recaptured Riga, and the White Terror against any suspected Soviet sympathizers began.
+At the same time the Estonian Army (including the North Latvian Brigade loyal to the Latvian Provisional Government headed by Ulmanis) started a major offensive against the Soviets in north Latvia.
 By the middle of June Soviet rule was reduced to Latgale.